mzrghorbani/osrm-tutorial/README.md

 There are two methods of installation available:

-	by following the instructions in `osrm-tutorial.ipynb`
+	by following the instructions in 'osrm-tutorial.ipynb'

 ,or

-	executing the `sudo ./install.sh` command in osrm-tutorial repository.
+	executing the 'sudo ./install.sh' command in osrm-tutorial repository.

+lease, see the printouts while the installation is in progress for further instructions.

-During the execution of bash automation script, if the software installation failed for any reason, please execute the commands in the install.sh script or osrm-tutorial.ipynb manually.
+During the execution of bash automation script, if the software installation failed for any reason (e.g., invalid url), please execute the commands present the install.sh script or osrm-tutorial.ipynb manually.

-All commands in the bash script are available in the notebook with descriptions.
+All commands in the bash script are also available in the notebook with descriptions.

+# Good paractice:

 It is practical to open two terminals.
-One for opening the Jupyter Notebook and one for running bash installation commands.
+One for running the Jupyter Notebook, and one for running the bash installation script or commands.

 # Required files

-This repository contains all the required files used in the tutorial.
+The osrm-tutorial repository contains all the required files and scripts used in the tutorial.